raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 set to zero on transmission.

-If a DSO message is received where any of the count fields are not zero, then a FORMERR MUST be returned.
+If a DSO message is received where any of the count fields are not zero, then a FORMERR MUST be returned, unless a future document specifies otherwise.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5